GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation: The Proposed GeoMind

 \paragraph{Trend Analysis Reward} To provide privacy-preserving, stable, and rubric-consistent process rewards, we distill multi-criteria judgments into a local trend reward model.
 We use GPT-5 only as an \emph{offline teacher} to construct supervised data and fine-tune a Qwen3-4B evaluator.
 From training wells, we sample fixed-length windows $X_t$.
 For each $X_t$, we query GPT-5 under two prompting paradigms: (a) \emph{describe-then-classify}, which first produces a trend narrative $z_t$ and then predicts the label, and (b) \emph{direct classification}.
 We repeat inference multiple times with stochastic decoding and compute $\mathrm{pass@}k$ accuracy for both paradigms.
 A window is regarded as \emph{trend-helpful} if the narrative improves decision quality:

-We focus reward-model supervision on these windows to ensure the learned reward captures narratives that are causally useful for downstream reasoning rather than stylistic preferences.
+We focus reward-model supervision on these windows during training so that the learned reward emphasizes decision-useful narratives rather than stylistic preferences.

 For each selected window $X_t$, we treat the teacher-generated narrative $z_t$ as a high-quality reference and create diagnostically incorrect narratives via structured perturbations.
 We generate perturbed curves $X_t'$ by applying controlled operations (e.g., shifting turning points, flipping trend directions, or altering depth alignment), and ask GPT-5 to narrate $X_t'$ to obtain $z_t'$.
 We then form \emph{mismatched} training pairs $(X_t, z_t')$ so that $z_t'$ serves as a realistic hard negative for the original evidence $X_t$.
 Finally, GPT-5 assigns rubric-based scores on four criteria---Accuracy, Completeness, Clarity, and Depth alignment.
 We employ standard supervised fine-tuning on Qwen3-4B to output the four rubric scores.
+The final trend reward is computed as the equally weighted sum of the four normalized rubric scores and the terminal lithology accuracy.
 This process reward encourages faithful and complete abstractions of well logs and keeps RL training fully self-contained.

 \paragraph{LLM Classification Accuracy Reward} After the semantic reasoning engine outputs $\tilde{y}^{\mathrm{llm}}$ for a window, we measure prediction correctness against ground truth.
 For a window of length $k$ (or any evaluation batch), the accuracy reward is: